Spain invokes state of emergency for Madrid lockdown

 ‘WHAT DO WE DO NOW?’

-But instead of a blanket restriction, the Madrid region chief Isabel Diaz Ayuso wants tailored restrictions in different neighbourhoods according to local contagion levels.
+But instead of a blanket restriction, the Madrid region chief Isabel Diaz Ayuso wanted tailored restrictions according to neighbourhoods’ contagion levels.

 A Madrid court sided with her on Thursday, effectively suspending the restrictions until the government responded with its two-week emergency order.